Claude Code Plugins

 Notes

-• If the script returns an error, inform the user and check:
+If the script returns an error, check:

-• The reference format is valid
+• The reference format is valid (USFM 3.0 book codes)

-• The requested verse exists
+• The verse exists in the Bible

 Resources